Building brand authority for SEO – a framework

 • Collating a list of publishers, magazines, platforms, publications, trade associations relevant to your industry.

 • Having a spokesperson and positioning them on featured.com.
-Make sure they have an active LinkedIn profile – that’s where a lot of LLMs get their information on people from.
+Make sure they have an active LinkedIn profile – that’s where a lot of LLMs get their information on people.

 • Looking for broken links on existing content pieces, where you can pitch your product or service as a replacement.

-• Keeping tabs on recurring pieces like Christmas gift guides, Top XY this year, and so on, to approach journalists on time.
+• Keeping tabs on recurring pieces like Christmas gift guides, top 10 lists for the year, and so on so you can approach journalists in a timely fashion.

 • Creating an account on Reddit and Quora (if relevant) to start engaging as a user first before pushing the brand.

-• In general building a presence where your audience is.
+In general, start building a presence where your audience is.

 Culling what doesn’t serve your positioning